 Burgruine Dürnstein was originally built in 1130 by Hadmar I of Kuenring and was destroyed in 1645 during the Thirty Years’ War.
 Now the ruin is home to bat colonies and earnest-looking hikers.

-The climb is too steep for wine-lovers to really enjoy but after a pause of breath the view is worth the climb.
+The climb is too steep for wine lovers to enjoy, but after catching your breath the view is worth the climb.

 History of Weingut Jamek